rvjinfotech/Windows-setup/README.md

 - script path per worker
 - port per worker
 - mode (`web` or `worker`)

+> ℹ️ The repo ships with `"script": "app/orders/app.py"` pointing to the example app. **Change this to your own entry script path before deploying.**

 ### Fields you edit
 - `services[].name`: any readable name (`api_0`, `api_1`, etc.)